MicroPeckerX CAN FD Application Development Library for Windows

 param.ArbitrationBaudrate = MPX_CAN_PARAM_ABR_500K;

-Transmission and slot configuration use the same interface as CAN FD.
+Send/slot settings use the same interfaces as CAN FD.

-4. The executable will be generated in the Release or Debug folder.
+4. Executable is generated in Release or Debug folder